Stayl045/stephans-code-journal/README.md

    buildModules: [].
    modules: [],
 5. If you want to install storkblok: `npm install @storyblok/nuxt` and do the steps from the previous projects

+### Nuxt 2 Setup with Components

+- in the nuxt.config add the components that you created in the `components` tag

+- Adding builds like `fontawesome` put into the `nuxt.config`.
+Install and add it into the build modules